Jiahao004/CapsuleGNN/README.md

 | n_routing_iterations    | 3        |
 | share_prim_caps_weights | TRUE     |
 | dropout_p               | 0.1      |
 patience is based on the training set loss

+One should set n_caps_layers to 2, to make the conventional capusle network in Hinton's paper.